kammitama5/kammitama5.github.io/_posts/2017-4-21-Friday-April-21st.md

 _Determine whether +*a-b/c++de-fg is a pre-fix expression._

 - If you are unfamiliar with
-  pre-and post expressions, there was this thing called ["Reverse Polish notation"](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+  pre-and post expressions, there's this thing called ["Reverse Polish notation"](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

   This is for a C++ class, but having done some functional programming, the first thing I thought of was a Lisp or Racket-esque approach.